spaansba/react-hover-slop/README.md

 # React Hover Slop

 A React hook that expands the area of the mouseOver, mouseLeave and mouseEnter events for React components.
-Usefull for if you want to prefetch earlier than regular hover
+Useful for if you want to prefetch earlier than regular hover.

 ## [Live Demo](https://react-hover-slop-example-page.vercel.app/)